stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

   The next morning we visited the pyramids, riding out in a Victoria across the great Nile bridge with its bronze lions, the island of Ghizereh with its massive lebbakh trees, and the smaller English bridge to the western shore.
-Down the shore road we drove, between great rows of lebbakhs and past the vast Zo&ouml;logical Gardens to the suburb of Gizeh, where a new bridge to Cairo proper has since been built.
+Down the shore road we drove, between great rows of lebbakhs and past the vast Zoölogical Gardens to the suburb of Gizeh, where a new bridge to Cairo proper has since been built.
 Then, turning inland along the Sharia-el-Haram, we crossed a region of glassy canals and shabby native villages till before us loomed the objects of our quest, cleaving the mists of dawn and forming inverted replicas in the roadside pools.